Computer outage preventing customers from buying tickets on United, Delta, American airlines

-Multiple airlines, including Delta, American, United and others, are experiencing computer outages on Monday, ABC News confirms.
+Multiple airlines, including Delta, American, United and others, experienced computer outages on Monday, ABC News confirms.

-According to a Google spokesperson, the outage is being caused by an issue with Google's software that powers reservations and bookings with major airlines.
+According to a Google spokesperson, the outage was caused by an issue with Google's software that powers reservations and bookings with major airlines.

-The company says it's working to fix the issue.
-A timeframe on when the issue will be resolved is unknown.

-This is a developing story.
-This article will be updated as more information becomes available.
+"Earlier today, a data error impacted our flight shopping software, which prevented airline partners, as well as Google Flights, from showing fare information," read a statement issued on Monday afternoon.
+"We've implemented a fix and the issue has now been mitigated.
+We'll continue to monitor to ensure this is fully resolved."

 Computer outage preventing customers from buying tickets on United, Delta, American airlines